-- Earned, generally characterized as a salary, wages or tips.
+- Earned income.
+Generally characterized as a salary, wages or tips.
 It also includes taxable scholarships and fellowship grants.

-- Or unearned, which includes investment interest or dividends, capital gains, unemployment benefits and some trust distributions.
+- Unearned income.
+Includes investment interest or dividends, capital gains, unemployment benefits and some trust distributions.

-The amount of each type of earnings that triggers a young person’s filing requirement is adjusted each year for inflation and is calculated using a formula that factors in the annual standard deduction amount.
+The amount of each type of income that triggers a young dependent’s filing requirement is adjusted each year for inflation and is calculated using a formula that factors in the annual standard deduction amount.

-Older individuals and persons of any age who are blind also must make some extra calculations to determine if they need to file a Form 1040.
+Older individuals and persons of any age who are blind also must make some extra calculations to determine whether they need to file a Form 1040.

 Don’t forget about self-employment earnings, whether you’re a teenager running a neighborhood lawn service or an adult with a 10-person manufacturing operation.
-This money counts toward determining if you have to file a return, regardless of whether it was your sole source of income or just an occasional side job to make a little extra cash.
+This money counts toward determining whether you have to file a return, regardless of whether it was your sole source of income or an occasional side job.

 If your annual gross self-employment income is at least as much as the income level for your filing status, you have to send in a Form 1040 and Schedule C or Schedule C-EZ reporting your earnings.

-You also must file a Schedule SE to pay self-employment tax if your net earnings exceed $400.
+You also must file a Schedule SE to pay self-employment tax if your net earnings from self-employment exceed $400.

 When it pays to file

 For those few who don’t legally have to file, it pays sometimes to send in a return anyway.